-Employers may include inaccurate information on a W-2 form due to typographical errors.
-They use W-2 forms to report employee withholdings and income earned to the Internal Revenue Service and the Social Security Administration).
+Even employers make mistakes, and sometimes may include inaccurate information on a W-2 form due to typographical or other errors.
+W-2 forms are used by your employer to report your withholdings and income earned for the year to the Internal Revenue Service and the Social Security Administration.
 If you are a new employee, you should check your first paystub to ensure the Social Security Number on it matches your own, because an inaccurate SSN can create conflicts with the IRS and SSA.
-You should go through your employer to correct the number, but you can also resolve the problem with the IRS.
+If you notice an error, you can go through your employer to correct the number, but you can also resolve the problem with the IRS.

 If your employer does not put the correct SSN on your paystubs, you may not receive the full benefits owed to you when you collect Social Security or Medicare, according to the Social Security Administration.
 Social Security will provide you a monthly check upon retirement, survivorship benefits and disability benefits, while Medicare provides low-cost or free health coverage.
 If contributions to Social Security are not on your annual statement from the SSA due to an incorrect number, contact the administration and mail them proof of Social Security and Medicare withholdings.

 If the due date for your return quickly approaches and you received a W-2 late, you can file with an incorrect W-2 form.
 You will have to cross out the incorrect number and write your actual number directly above the incorrect SSN on your W-2.
 If your employer got other information on your paystub wrong, you should still file by the annual deadline and then amend your return at a later date.
 You should pay extra to the IRS if your employer also underreported your income, or you will pay interest on all owed taxes.

 Fixing the Problem